 Another tool of monetary policy is called open market operations.
-It involves the buying and selling of different financial instruments or securities such as government bonds treasury bills.
-Note that this is the most commonly employed policy instrument but is only applicable to countries with an established market for their respective government bonds.
+It involves the buying and selling of different financial instruments or securities such as government bonds and treasury bills.
+Although it is a commonly employed instrument, it is only applicable to countries with an established market for their respective government bonds.

-To illustrate further how open markets operations work, note that commercial banks have different ways of increasing their liquidity or raising their available cash.
-Remember that one of the ways of doing so is to borrow money from the central bank by buying government bonds or treasury bills.
+To understand further how open markets operations work, note that commercial banks have different means of increasing their liquidity or raising their available cash.
+One of the ways of doing so is to borrow money from the central bank by buying government bonds or treasury bills.
 Commercial banks prefer these financial instruments because they are less risky than stocks.

 Whenever a central bank buys back their previously issued bonds from the banks, it is essentially handing them out cash.
 With cash on hand, these commercial banks have enough money supply to loan out.
-Furthermore, remember that the abundance of money supply compels banks to lower their interest rates as they compete for customers and encourage them to borrow money from them.
+Furthermore, remember that the abundance of cash reserves naturally compels banks to lower their interest rates to compete for customers and encourage them to borrow money.

 The Purpose of Monetary Policy: How Controlling the Money Supply and Interest Rates Influences Economic Expansion or Contraction